swiftlang/swift-evolution/proposals/0NNN-unstructured-task-error-handling.md

 We argue that the fact that accidentally forgetting to handle an error is more common and "risky" than forgetting to obtain the result value of an unstructured task.
-If a task is created and it's result is importand to handle, developers naturally will store and await it.
+If a task is created and it's result is important to handle, developers naturally will store and await it.
 However, ignoring errors even in the simple "fire-and-forget" task case, may yield to unexpected and silent dropping of errors.